- Do arguments happen over your use of alcohol, drugs, porn, or other addiction?

-- Have you ever heard others tell you how your “addiction” is a concern to them?
+- Have others told you how your “addiction” is a concern to them?

-- Are the attempts to stop or change your habits putting you right back to where you started?
+- Are attempts to stop or change your “addiction” habits putting you right back to where you started?

-- Do you ever try to cover up any emotional or traumatic, nightmarish thoughts or dreams with your addiction?
+- Do you ever try to cover up any emotional, traumatic, nightmarish thoughts or dreams with your addiction?

 - Is your relief after you use getting shorter and shorter?

 Perhaps you battle with yourself over quitting but the addiction gives relief.
 Maybe you are in arguments with your partner because of what the addiction does to your relationship.
 If you’ve answered “yes” to a few or more of these questions, you are not alone.
-Hundreds of thousands of people have started their journey to recovery right at this very spot…realizing they have an addiction, a difficulty in their lives that is getting the better of them.
+Thousands of people have started their journey to recovery right at this very spot.
+They realize they have an addiction, a difficulty in their lives that is getting the better of them.
 Many feel a sense of “powerlessness”.

 Many Forms of Addiction

 For many people, addiction may take on many forms and serve many purposes.
-From drinking alcohol, to smoking pot, snorting cocaine, to gambling, to porn, gaming, to shopping, to work… the list goes on.
+From drinking alcohol, to smoking pot, snorting cocaine, to gambling, porn, gaming, social media, shopping, work… the list goes on.
 What makes an addiction an addiction?
 We generally observe the negative impact it has on us or those who we are close with.
-Many people with addictions may be missing work due to a “hang-over”, have arguments with a spouse/partner, close friend or family member, find themselves over-spending, not able to pay their bills consistently, may have legal entanglements, or are not being able to meet work or family role related obligations.
+Many with addictions may miss work due to a “hang-over”, have arguments with their partner, friend or family member.
+Others find themselves over-spending, not able to pay their bills consistently, or may have legal entanglements.
+Also, there are others not being able to meet work or family role related obligations.

 Signs to look for

-Also, many people we have worked with in counseling have noticeable changes in their moods, more irritable, getting less sleep and being very tired, sometimes feeling depressed, changes in their appetite, some may feel like they want to die, others get physically sick, as well as other signs and symptoms.
+Many clients we have counseled start with noticeable and stressful signs.
+These include: changes in their moods, irritability, less sleep and being very tired.
+Others sometimes feel depressed, have appetite changes or get really anxious or stressed.
+Then, some may feel like they want to die, others get physically sick, as well as other signs and symptoms.
 Other unintended consequences people have is becoming more and more invested in the addiction activity than they originally intended, avoid others who are trying to reach out to them, lying, stealing, cheating as well as other desperate acts that show up as signs and symptoms of a harmful pattern and use impacting many aspects of their lives.

 When bottom hits and the addiction has lost its “kick”, pleasure or purpose, then many realize the need for some serious help.
 In our experience, we have seen how it damages or nearly destroys relationships, diminishes potential, causes much loss and self-doubt.
 However, we have seen hope and restoration in helping people through these struggles, the pain and difficulties in order to break the addiction cycle.